niravdevganiya/Atlas/docs/releases/V0.1/UserGuide.md

 - Gizmo
 - Basic Editing

-These are user-facing workspace capabilities.
+These are implemented Atlas application/presentation capabilities and contracts.
+They should not be interpreted as a claim that v0.1 provides a complete interactive graphical frontend or renderer.

+The workspace is a presentation and interaction layer over the canonical Atlas model.

+It does not replace:

-They do not replace the canonical Project/Resource model.
+- the canonical Resource model,
+- the Resource Registry,
+- the Relationship Graph,
+- the Spatial State Registry,
+- or the Validation architecture.

 ---